Life at UConn

 Additional Important Details:

 - Student interns can be from any major as long as they have an interest in multimedia communication.
-Women and minority applicants are strongly encouraged to apply.
+University Communications encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.

 For More Information, Contact: